 This model was generated by placing a triangle mesh describing the geometry of the skull bone (minus the surface describing the cranial cavity) in a regular grid of hexahedra and inserting two hexahedral sheets using the triangle mesh to guide the placement of the newly formed hexahedra.
 The mesh exterior to the skull was discarded, and an additional set of sheets was added using a triangle mesh describing the cranial cavity to control the placement of the new hexahedral elements belonging to the inserted sheets.
-This generation process is shown pictorially in Figure 35.
+This generation process is shown pictorially in Fig. 35.

 These two groups of hexahedral elements were then optimized in CUBIT, by first, using a centroidal-area smoother on the exterior skull surface and the shared surface of the cranial cavity.
 Laplacian smoothing was then utilized on the hexahedra in both volumes.
 Additional mesh untangling and condition number optimization were performed on the hexahedra in the hexahedral mesh of the bone.
-The final mesh quality, dictated by the scaled Jacobian metric, is shown in the distribution in Figure 36.
+The final mesh quality, dictated by the scaled Jacobian metric, is shown in the distribution in Fig. 36.

-6.3 Goose16 Model
+6.3 Goose16 model

-The goose16 model is provided courtesy of ANSYS [2].
+The goose16 model is provided courtesy of ANSYS [1].
 The most significant difficulty in generating a hexahedral mesh of the goose model using traditional hexahedral algorithms is the circularity created in the geometry.
+This

-This prohibits common hexahedral mesh generation methods without doing a fair amount of precision decomposition to the original model.
+Fig. 31 Flow chart showing the sheet insertion steps to create the mesh for the mechanical part.
+The red surfaces represent hexahedral sheets that were inserted into the simplified hexahedral mesh on the left to create the final hexahedral mesh on the right prohibits common hexahedral mesh generation methods without doing a fair amount of precision decomposition to the original model.
 Additionally, the branching of the cylindrical cut-outs in the back make traditional sweeping methods impossible to use on this model without creating degenerate hexahedra at the branch points.

-Fig. 33.
-Hexahedral mesh of the skull model.
-Bone (left) and cranial cavity (right) meshes are shown separately.
+Fig. 33 Hexahedral mesh of the skull model.
+Bone (left) and cranial cavity (right) meshes are shown separately

-Fig. 34.
-Transparent view of the combined geometry generated from the facets of the hexahedral mesh of the skull model.
+Fig. 34 Transparent view of the combined geometry generated from the facets of the hexahedral mesh of the skull model